Tracey Breaks the News: Writing and filming

-The series is filmed close to transmission and then ten minutes of topical material is filmed 48 hours before each episode goes out, "[W]hich is as close as all to Saturday Night Live as anyone in England gets at the moment," revealed Ullman to Rolling Stone magazine.
-"So if [Jeremy] Corbin [sic] or Theresa May, or something extraordinary happens, we can go in and do a piece about that."
+The series was filmed close to transmission, with ten minutes of topical material filmed just 48 hours before each episode airs. "[W]hich is as close... to Saturday Night Live as anyone in England gets at the moment," Ullman revealed to Rolling Stone magazine.
+"So if [Jeremy] Corbyn or Theresa May—or if something extraordinary happens—we can go in and do a piece about that."

 Now we are doing a more immediate format, which is great fun.
 I always used to shoot shows and then they would go out six months later.
 But everything's so fast in the world now...
 I couldn't do an Angela Merkel piece or a Theresa May piece and put it out six months later.
 What we do now is we do three shows – which is what we are doing now - and we'll shoot for two weeks and try to do stuff that’s going to resonate for a while.
 Then we go in for three consecutive weeks when we write on the Friday and the Monday then we'll shoot on the Tuesday/Wednesday then on the Thursday as well if we have to, and it goes out on the Friday so it's really current.
 That's been so much fun – it's like doing my own little Saturday Night Live.
 I love it and the writers love it.